Swinexe/scorehud.phar/Tag-Handling-(LATEST).md

 I'll be explaining all this by adding some tags called,

-- `scorehud.name` which would show the player name
+- `scorehudx.name` which would show the player name
-- `scorehud.online` which would show the players online on the server
+- `scorehudx.online` which would show the players online on the server
-- `scorehud.money` which would show the players balance.
+- `scorehudx.money` which would show the players balance.

 Remember this is no longer an addon so add it into your own plugin.